 BUY IT NOW

-Sue Sussman, author of numerous children's books, teams up with noted zoologist Robert James and photographer Fred Leavitt to present a clear, concise book for fourth through sixth graders which includes lie/truth statements about animals followed by intriguing, easy to understand facts.
+"Porcupines shoot their quills."
+"A tarantula's bite will kill you."
+This clear, concise book for fourth through sixth graders includes lie/truth statements about animals followed by intriguing, easy to understand facts.
+Delightful and exciting photos by Fred Leavitt.
 An essential book for the budding grade-school scientist.

 BUY IT NOW